 Defender Asnawi Mangkualam in Indonesia's 1-0 win over Vietnam in the 2023 Asian Cup group stage.
 Photo: AFC

-The Indonesian captain is confident of victory in the match at home at Gelora Bung Karno Stadium on March 21.
+The Indonesian captain is confident of victory in the match at home at Gelora Bung Karno on March 21.
 However, Asnawi will be absent due to suspension after receiving two yellow cards in the second round of the 2026 World Cup qualifiers.
 In addition, Thom Haye and Ragnar Oratmagoen will also not be able to participate due to completing naturalization procedures after the final registration deadline on March 14.

-Meanwhile, center-back Justin Hubner said the team practiced a lot of set pieces such as corner kicks in the training session on the evening of March 18, and started applying technical tactics on the evening of March 19.
+Meanwhile, center-back Justin Hubner said the team practiced a lot of set pieces like corner kicks in the training session on the evening of March 18, and started applying technical tactics on the evening of March 19.
 The player who just transferred from Premier League club Wolves to J-League club Cerezo Osaka affirmed that he is ready to play fiercely, fighting to win the final victory.
 "We need to forget about winning the Asian Cup," Hubner said.
 "It means nothing for the upcoming confrontation."

 Hieu Luong